Simple tips to use what you already have

 - Position yourself so that you have natural light from the window coming in from one side.
 Directly facing the window or having it behind you will result in light that is either too harsh or creates that nasty silhouette effect!

 - Turn off non-daylight light bulbs so the colors don’t cast a harsh tone across your skin.

 If you want to supplement your shot with additional light, or if you don’t have an available window, use a desk lamp with a daylight bulb!
 Avoid using tungsten bulbs, as their orange glow will cast a harsh orange tint across your face and clothing, again rendering unnatural skin tones.

-Position your desk lamp or other home light source to the side, out of frame and far enough away so that the light isn't so harsh onto your face.
-A great way to assist in this dampening of light (or “diffusion”) is adding a white bedsheet, shower curtain, or pillowcase in front of the light.
+Position your desk lamp or other home light source to the side, out of frame and far enough away so that the light isn't so harsh on your face.
+A great way to assist with this dampening of light (or “diffusion”) is adding a white bedsheet, shower curtain, or pillowcase in front of the light.
 You can also fasten a lampshade in place that may soften the direct light.